Bago Region: History

 The Persian geographer Ibn Khordadbeh mentions the city around 850 AD.
 The Mon capital was still in Thaton at that time.
-The Thiruvalangadu plate describe Rajendra Chola I, the Chola Emperor from South India, as having conquered "Kadaram" in the fourteenth year of his reign- 1028 CE.
+The Thiruvalangadu plate describes Rajendra Chola I, the Chola Emperor from South India, as having conquered "Kadaram" in the fourteenth year of his reign- 1028 CE.
 According to one interpretation, Kadaram refers to Bago.
 More modern interpretations understand Kadaram to be Kedah in modern-day Malaysia, instead of Bago.
 The earliest reliable external record of Bago comes from Chinese sources that mention Jayavarman VII adding Pegu to the territory of the Khmer Empire in 1195.
 The Bamar from Bagan ruled the area in 1056.
 After the collapse of Bagan to the Mongols in 1287, the Mon regained their independence.

 From 1369 to 1539, Hanthawady was the capital of the Hanthawaddy kingdom, which covered all of what is now lower Burma.
 The area came under Burman control again in 1539, when it was annexed by King Tabinshwehti of Kingdom of Taungoo.
 The kings of Taungoo made Bago their royal capital from 1539 to 1599, and used it as a base for their repeated invasions of Siam.
 As a major seaport, the city was frequently visited by Europeans, who commented on its magnificence.
 The Burmese capital was relocated to Ava in 1634.
-In 1740, the Mon revolted and briefly regained their independence, but Burmese King Alaungpaya sacked and completely destroyed the city (along with Mon independence) in 1757.
+In 1740, the Mon revolted and briefly regained their independence, but the Burmese King Alaungpaya sacked and destroyed the city (along with Mon independence) in 1757.

 Burmese King Bodawpaya (1782–1819) rebuilt Bago, but by then the river had shifted course, cutting the city off from the sea.
 It never regained its previous importance.
 After the Second Anglo-Burmese War, the British annexed Bago in 1852.
 In 1862, with the formation of the province of British Burma, the capital was moved to Yangon.